dmz44/Robotics_Assignment_1/README.md

 9) **Manage Docker as a non-root user:**
-To avoid typing `sudo` for every docker command, add your user to the docker group:
+To avoid typing `sudo` for every Docker command, add your user to the Docker group:
 ```bash
 sudo usermod -aG docker $USER
 newgrp docker